seano-vs/happy-birthday-victory-hand/README.md

 # HAPPY BIRTHDAY ✌️!!!!

-Kayla and I (mostly Kayla) have prepared for you a kit to build a cool piece of artwork.
+Kayla and I have prepared for you a kit to build a cool piece of artwork.
 Now you can solder and hammer your way to your own unique form of artistic expression!
 Let's make some art so cool that one older art teacher you had would have his brain wrinkled at the thought!

 So the general idea for this is: